 To put it simply, at George Salter Academy we are proud of our results exams as they reflect the hopes, aspirations and ambitions of all members of our community.

-In any case, what pleases us most is not the high position in a league table that such results give us or the certificate on the wall, but the fact that such outstanding results help all our students to pursue their dreams.
+However, what pleases us most is not the high position in a league table that such results give us or the certificate on the wall, but the fact that such outstanding results help all our students to pursue their dreams.
 No doors are closed.

 Our results help our students go places!

-However, we consider that success involves more than academic achievement.
+We consider that success involves more than academic achievement.
 We celebrate all special achievements - these include progress in sport, enterprise challenges and art, for example:

 - Sandwell Rounders League Winners

-- Sandwell Book Quiz Winners
+- Sandwell Book Quiz Winners (three times in a row)

 - OAT App Development competition finalist